 Milwaukee expects cordless grinder adoption to continue its march forward and is staking new products on that expectation like a 6-inch grinder to supplement their small and large models.
 Kevin and his team are committed to understanding the entire workflow and process of grinder operators across the size classes.
 Their goal is to continue making improvements to their grinders and other cordless tools so you’re more productive from start to finish.

-We talked about the possibility of One-Key controls, but we’re pretty far from anything showing up there.
-Most Pros that use variable speeds in their grinding want a dial on the tool, not controls in an app.
+We also talked about using Milwaukee One-Key with grinders.
+For now, that functionality remains limited to tool tracking and inventory.
+Most Pros who use variable speed in their grinding want a physical dial on the tool, not controls in an app.